cowboyai/cim-start/compute/gateway/readme.md

 # Gateway
-This is your adaptation of a foreign API into your ecosystem.
+This is the API into your ecosystem.

 The goal here is to map the API into our canonical messaging safely.